teejays/clog/README.md

 ```

 ## Create your own Clogger
 Although you will rarely have to, you can create, save, and use a custom Clogger if you want.
-This allows you specify the logging priority and decorations of your Clogger.
+This allows you to specify the logging priority and decorations of your Clogger.
 The following code demonstrates how this can be done.
 ```go
 cl := clogger.NewClogger(syslog.LOG_WARNING|syslog.LOG_LOCAL1, FG_RED, BG_BLUE, BRIGHT)
 clogger.RegisterClogger("myClogger", cl)